edev/mechanical_keyboard/README.md

 ## Form factor

-I'm used to full-size keyboards with media keys and ~6 macro keys, but I'm starting to consider 60% layouts for the same reasons I love Vim, e.g. keeping my fingers on the home row.
-I'm fairly uncomfortable with the idea of ditching all of the other keys, but hopefully I can get hands-on time with some 60% keyboards and try them out locally.
+I'm used to full-size keyboards with media keys and ~6 macro keys.
+I'm willing to consider smaller keyboards, but I'm hesitant.
+My thoughts on some common 60% keyboard arguments are as follows:

-In fact, editing this document with GitHub's default editor leaves me wishing I could use Vim keys on a keyboard layer instead of arrow keys, Home, End, etc.

-Of course, there's nothing stopping me from using the same, home-row-centric approach on a larger keyboard (e.g. 75%, TKL, or full-size).
-This approach is much friendlier for casual use or for use by others.
+1. *60% keyboards are better for producitivity because your keyboard's layers bring the keys to you, just like Vim, rather than requiring your fingers to travel far and wide.* I like this productivity-based argument, and, yes, this is one of the reasons I love Vim, too.
+However, I can achieve these exact same effects on the 60% portion of any larger keyboard as well!
+At its heart, this is an argument in favor of a layered keymap, not a smaller keyboard.
+I am thoroughly convinced that I want to try using a layered keymap on whatever keyboard I choose.

+2. *60% keyboards are more egonomic for gaming because all that extra width pushes your mouse hand to the right.* This argument holds very little weight for me, given my wide frame and long arms.
+I admit that I might change my mind after trying it for a while, but I'm strongly disinclined to make a radical change to my keyboard form factor based on an ergonomics argument that doesn't resonate with my own experiences.

+3. *60% keyboards are small and compact, so they'll improve the look and feel of your workspace.* I have always liked the size of my keyboard; this argument carries no weight for me at all.

+A larger keyboard will be much friendlier for casual use, since most or all keys will be available without needing to resort to layers.
+It will also be much easier for friends to use or borrow: a tiny keyboard would be uncomfortable or even unusable for a guest!
 Furthermore, it allows me to set a "default" layer that's fully stock and then, on other layers, use all those extra keys as dedicated macro keys.

-If I'm fully comfortable with a 60% keyboard, I certainly do like the compactness, lightness, ergonomics, and so on that the layout offers.

-One important unknown for me is whether I will still be able to press F keys, Delete, etc. to enter UEFI menus at boot.
+I'm willing to try a tenkeyless (TKL) layout.
+This seems to me like the ideal resolution to all of my priorites and concerns above, and I like the look of it, too.
+It preserves the exact layout I have known and liked my whole life.
+I might miss the numpad a bit, but I can touch type the entire 60% portion of my keyboard comfortably and at speed, so it will probably just push me to further hone my numeric-symbolic typing.
+I can always add a standalone numpad later if I want one.
+Besides, I've adjusted just fine to a tenkeyless laptop over the last few years.

+If I have an 80%-or-larger keyboard, e.g. TKL, 1800, or full-size, and I'm looking for a second keyboard, I'll be much more inclined to consider a more radical departure from full-size QWERTY.
+There are very interesting 60%, ergonomic, split, and ortholinear keyboard kits made for ZMK, for instance.
+A 60% keyboard running ZMK might be a great travel (or backpack) keyboard, especially given that the battery might last in the ballpark of six months.
+I intend for my first custom keyboard to be TKL, though.

 ## Case, PCB, plate